Thank you to The Wren Foundation for sponsoring this event and providing this experience for JM students entirely free of charge!

 JM artists travel to the Meymandi Concert Hall at the Martin Marietta Center for the Performing Arts in Raleigh for Handel’s “Messiah,” perhaps the world’s most renowned choral work, performed by the North Carolina Symphony and North Carolina Master Chorale.
-Excellent seating will be in the front section of the orchestra level, on the 12th through 16th rows, where students can not only enjoy the music, but also see the musicians perform.
+Excellent seating will be in the front section of the orchestra level, on the 12th through 16th rows, where students will not only enjoy the music, but also be able to see individual musicians perform.

 Immediately after the concert, JM students will enjoy a special “meet and greet” with musicians who will give a quick overview of their musical journeys before students have a chance to ask questions about the performance and discuss anything else of interest.
 Musicians participating in the “meet and greet” will be announced later for this session that concludes with time for photos and autographs.